zach2014/autoware/README.md

 autoware
 ========

-autoware is a collection of scripts/lib/apt/framework for autoing work
+Autoware is a collection of scripts/lib/apt/framework for autoing work

 python: set of scripts in python

 java: set of codes in java